SRoddis/BricksFx/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/ui3ylss69px8owb1/branch/master?svg=true)](https://ci.appveyor.com/project/SRoddis/bricksfx/branch/master) [![Coverage Status](https://coveralls.io/repos/github/SRoddis/BricksFx/badge.svg?branch=master)](https://coveralls.io/github/SRoddis/BricksFx?branch=master)

+---

-`"Keep your code away from your Framework and DI-Container"`
+Keep your code away from your Framework and DI-Container

+---

 * What? `BricksFx` will help you to cut your Code into small Bricks (Modules) and make it easy to reused it another Project.
 * How?
 Just use `Brick` for your code and seed up a `IPlattform` where you can stick your Bricks (Modules) together.
 Just like Lego-Bricks...
 KISS!